 underground bores of extremely good quality.

-Our wine varieties include Sauvignon Blanc, Cabernet Sauvignon,
+Our wine varieties include Sauvignon Blanc, Pinot Grigio, Cabernet Sauvignon,

 Merlot, Shiraz and Chardonnay.